BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 # AWS Service Terms

-Last Updated: March 31, 2026
+Last Updated: April 8, 2026

 ## 1\.
 Universal Service Terms (Applicable to All Services)

 The Service Terms below govern your use of the Services.
-Capitalized terms used in these Service Terms but not defined below are defined in the [AWS Customer Agreement](/agreement/) or other agreement with us governing your use of the Services (the “Agreement”).
+Capitalized terms used in these Service Terms but not defined below are defined in the [AWS Customer Agreement](https://aws.amazon.com/agreement/) or other agreement with us governing your use of the Services (the “Agreement”).
 For purposes of these Service Terms, “Your Content” includes any “Company Content” and any “Customer Content,” and “AWS Content” includes “Amazon Properties.”

 **1.1.** You may not transfer outside the Services any software (including related documentation) you obtain from us or third party licensors in